DizonCordero/javascript-beginners-curriculum/README.md

 [Javascript Is Sexy - Understand the Keyword 'This' With Clarity and Master It](http://javascriptissexy.com/understand-javascripts-this-with-clarity-and-master-it/)

 ## <a id="prep"></a>On-Site Learning
 Okay.
 If you found the JS Fundamentals Workshop to be difficult to 'get' on your own, you can pay to take one of these prep workshops offered by Hack Reactor and its sister schools.
-Word of warning -- these are not cheap ($600-$1500+).
+Word of warning -- these definitely require financial commitment ($600-$1500+).
 I TA'ed the first iteration of Remote Prep, and think the curriculum is fantastic.

 [Reactor Prep](http://www.meetup.com/hackreactor/)